the toronto skyline at night one of the free things you can see in Toronto

 If you’re spending the afternoon at Cherry Beach, make it a 2-for-1 beach experience by including a stop at Polson Pier in the evening.

-This free thing to do in Toronto is a great spot to see the city’s skyline glow as the sun sets on another day and night descends.
+This is a great spot to see the city’s skyline glow as the sun sets on another day and night descends.

 You’ll also find a variety of food and drink options here and plenty of outdoor sitting areas.